top of page

 CDN

-Use Azure Content Delivery Network (CDN) to cache content for lower latency and faster delivery of content, as well as providing an HTTPS endpoint.
+Use Azure Content Delivery Network (CDN) to cache content for lower latency and faster delivery of content, as well as provide an HTTPS endpoint.

 Function Apps